-With all the aggregation and distribution services available to you, it can be difficult to choose a path.
+With all the distribution services available to you, it can be difficult to choose a path.
 This post aims to clarify those terms and the tools and services I most recommend to independent authors.

 Some more definitions

 An online retailer is an online store that sells ebooks in print, EPUB, or Kindle format to your customers.
 The major online ebook retailers are Amazon (which enjoys the majority of the market and sells both print and ebooks), Kobo (an ebook retailer a wide international reach), Barnes & Noble (print and digital), Apple (ebook only), and Google Play (ebook only).
 Competing (or to compete) with Amazon is Walmart who sells both print and ebooks (via Kobo), too.
 There are many, many others.
 You could rather tediously sign up for each of their publishing programs, type in your automatic payment information, and upload your ebook to each of these stores separately.
-But many authors find that using an ebook aggregator to reach all the retailers is much more efficient.
+But many authors find that using an ebook distributor to reach all the retailers is much more efficient.

 Here's an important FYI: Amazon sells about a third of printed books in the US and is now opening brick-and-mortar retail bookstores, too.
 Books-A-Million, or BAM!, is the second-largest brick-and-mortar book retailer in the US after B&N. They also sell books online.